Provision of client services

-By accessing this web-site you are receiving information about the way Castletown law conducts its business.
-A relationship between you or your business and Castletown Law will only be created as a Client relationship by entering into an engagement by exchange of writing including a request by you for provision of services or the issuing to you or your business advice following on an oral request for such advice.
-By accessing this site you will be deemed to be aware of the site and its content as it applies to the provision of services by Castletown law you or your business.
+By accessing this website, you are receiving information about the way Castletown Law conducts its business.
+A relationship between you or your business and Castletown Law will only be created as a Client relationship by entering into an engagement including a written request by you for provision of services or the issuing to you or your business, of advice following on an oral request for such advice.
+By accessing this website, you will be deemed to be aware of the site and its content as it applies to the provision of services by Castletown Law to you or your business.

 The provision of legal services in the United Kingdom is governed by Regulation.
-Solicitors are bound to abide by the standards set in the regulations and Solicitors conduct is monitored and audited by the professional bodies to whom Solicitors are accountable including the law Society, the Solicitors Regulation Authority, any bar association or other regulator including where appropriate FSA.
-The rules require solicitors to engage with clients under specific terms and the information contained on this site will provide the necessary information for compliance with those rules and regulations.
-A contract con only be formed by agreement between us which expressly concludes a relationship of Solicitor and Client.
+Solicitors are bound to abide by the standards set in the regulations and Solicitors conduct is monitored and audited by the professional bodies to whom Solicitors are accountable including the Law Society of Scotland, the Law Society of England and Wales, the Solicitors Regulation Authority, any bar association or other regulator including where appropriate the FSA.
+The rules require solicitors to engage with clients under specific terms and the information contained on this site will provide information for compliance with those rules and regulations.
+A contract can only be formed by agreement between us which concludes a relationship of Solicitor and Client.
 The Solicitor Client relationship is a special relationship designed to provide absolute confidentiality in the conduct of a client’s business and to provide a client with the appropriate assurance about the standards and care with which legal services are provided.

 When we enter into a contract with you for provision of services you will receive provision of legal services to the standard required.
-A failure to provide those services with reasonable skill and care to the standard to be reasonably expected will entitle you to complain about the standard of service.
-Complaints should initially be addressed to our complaints officer and the Principal of our business by email to email@example.com.
+A failure to provide those services with reasonable skill and care to the standard to be reasonably expected, will entitle you to complain about the standard of service.
+Complaints should initially be addressed to our Complaints Officer and the Principal of our business by email to Andrew Renton.

 Anti-bribery and corruption laws